 Crocodiles can be distinguished from Alligators by the fact that the fourth tooth on the lower jaw is larger than the rest, and projects on each side of the snout; this is not the case in the Alligator.
-Crocodiles again have webbed feet, and infest rivers.
-Alligators have rounded, not webbed feet, and inhabit the marine mouths of rivers.
-The amphicoelous and opisthocoelous Crocodilia are all found in the Mesozoic strata.
+Crocodiles again have webbed feet and infest rivers.
+Alligators have rounded, not webbed, feet, and inhabit the marine mouths of rivers.
+The amphicœlous and opisthocœlous Crocodilia are all found in the Mesozoic strata.

 Order 2.
 Lacertilia-comprising Chameleons, Blindworms, and Lizards-are distinguished from the other classes by possessing clavicles, and their teeth not being lodged in sockets, as is the case in Crocodilia.
 The heart is three-chambered.
-Vertebræ procedous or amphicedous, never opisthocedous.
+Vertebræ proceelous or amphicœlous, never opisthocœlous.
 Ribs are present, but limbs may be absent, or, if present, are either two or four in number.
 Sacrum consists of three vertebræ.
 Ribs are often developed from the cervical vertebræ, which number from seven to nine, as well as from the dorsal vertebræ.

 The skull of Lacertilia is intermediate in type between the skull of Crocodilia and that of Chelonia.
-The bones are often anchylosed, but the front part of the skull can sometimes be moved upon the occipital region, owing to the intervention of a membrane between the two.
+The bones are often anchylosed, but the front part of the skull can sometimes be moved upon the occiptal region, owing to the intervention of a membrane between the two.
 The quadrate bone as a rule is not united to the skull by bone.
-When all four limbs are present, as in Chameleons, the pectoral arch presents a scapula, coracoid, clavicle, and interclavicle; and the pectoral limb, a humerus, radius, and ulna, nine carpal bones, five metacarpals, and five digits.
-In the Chameleons, however, we find that the five distal bones of the carpus being grouped around the os centrale, have become united with the metacarpus, the three proximal only being free.
+When all four limbs are present, as in Chameleons, the pectoral arch presents a scapula, coracoid, clavicle, and interclavicle; and the pectoral limb, a humerus, radius, and ulna, eight carpal bones, five metacarpals, and five digits.
 The pelvic arch consists of ilia, movably joined to sacrum, ischia, and pubes, both forming symphyses, a femur, tibia, and fibula, tarsal bones varying in number, five metatarsals, and five digits.